Maria Letizia Bonaparte, Duchess of Aosta: State of parents' marriage

-Their parents' marriage was unhappy, however, particularly as Maria Clotilde preferred the quieter, more duty-filled life that she felt they should maintain, while Napoléon Joseph preferred the faster, more entertainment-filled lifestyle of the French court.
+The marriage of Maria Letizia's parents was unhappy, however.
+Maria Clotilde preferred the quieter, more duty-filled life that she felt they should maintain, while Napoléon Joseph preferred the faster, more entertainment-filled lifestyle of the French court.
 Another factor in their unhappy marriage was the circumstances leading up to their espousal.
-Maria Clotilde had been only 15 when they were married, while he had been over 37 years old.
+Maria Clotilde had been only 15 when they were married, while her husband had been over 37 years old.
 The marriage had also been negotiated out of political reasons during the conference of Plombières (July 1858).
 As Maria Clotilde was too young at the time for marriage, Napoléon Joseph had had to wait until the following year; many had disapproved of the speed he undertook collecting his young bride in Turin.
 Their marriage was often compared to that of an elephant and a gazelle; the bridegroom had strong Napoleonic features (broad, bulky, and ponderous) while the bride appeared frail, short, fair-haired, and with the characteristic nose of the House of Savoy.

 The marriage was also unpopular with both the French and the Italians; the latter in particular felt that the daughter of their king had been sacrificed to an unpopular member of the House of Bonaparte and consequently regarded it as a mésalliance.
 For France's part, Napoléon Joseph was ill-regarded and had been known to carry on a number of affairs both before and during his marriage.
 Their official reception into Paris on 4 February was greeted very coldly by Parisians, not out of disrespect for a daughter of the king of Sardinia, but instead out of dislike for her new husband.
 Indeed, all her life public sympathy tended to lean in her favour; she was fondly regarded as retiring, charitable, pious, and trapped in an unhappy marriage.

 After Maria Clotilde's father Victor Emmanuel died in 1878, she returned to Turin, Italy without her husband.
 During this period, Maria Letizia mostly resided with her mother in the Castle of Moncalieri, but her two brothers stayed mainly with their father.
 It was in Italy that their mother withdrew herself from society to dedicate herself to religion and various charities.
 As a result of her mother's religious devotion, Maria Letizia was raised in a convent-like atmosphere.